Curry Sicong Tian

 Curry Sicong Tian is a Chinese film director, writer and multidisciplinary artist based in Los Angeles.
 She won Student Academy Award for her short film, Simulacra, in 2020.

 Life and career

 Curry was born and raised in China.
-She holds an MFA in animation and digital art from the University of Southern California and a degree from Tsinghua University in Journalism and Visual Communication.
+She holds an MFA in animation and digital art from the University of Southern California and a degree from Tsinghua University in Visual Communication Design.
 She has directed commercials for Mercedes-Benz, Beats Electronics and Canon Inc.